google/prettytensor/docs/PrettyTensor.md

 `[d_0, d_1, ..., d_n-1]`.
 Returns a new Tensor created by joining the input
 strings with the given separator (default: empty string).
 Negative indices are counted backwards from the end, with `-1` being equivalent to `n - 1`.
-Passing an empty `reduction_indices` joins all strings in linear index order and outputs a scalar string.
+Passing an empty `axis` joins all strings in linear index order and outputs a scalar string.